JoshWang3/Chuwa20250609/Coding/java-assignment-3/README.md

 **7.Explain final key word?
 (Field, Method, Class)**

 The `final` keyword in Java is used to create constants, prevent method overriding, and stop class inheritance.
 - **Final variables(fields):**	When a variable is declared final, its value cannot be changed after initialization.
-This is useful for creating constants.
 - **Final Methods:** A final method cannot be overridden by subclasses
 - **Final class:** A final class cannot be extended(subclassed)
 ```java